kubestellar/kubestellar/docs/content/direct/architecture.md

   to return only one preferred storage version for API group)
 - Filters out some resources
 - For each resource:
-  - Creates GVK key
+  - Creates GVR key
   - Registers Event Handler
   - Starts Informer
-  - Indexes informer and lister in a map by GVK key
+  - Indexes informer and lister in a map by GVR key
 - Waits for all caches to sync
 - Starts N workers to process work queue